[Ultimate Guide] Best Banks in Malaysia

 HSBC has a long history in Malaysia.
 Back in the early 1980s, it was HSBC which introduced the first ATM to the country, and HSBC was a front runner in bringing electronic banking to Malaysia too.
 These days, you can access a broad range of products and services for personal and business customers, online, in branches and via your mobile.

 Finding a bank in Malaysia won’t prove difficult.
 But getting the right bank and account for your needs requires a little research.
-Take this guide as a starting point to help you find the bank that best suits you - and don’t forget to check out Wise for low cost international payments.
+Take this guide as a starting point to help you find the bank that best suits you - and don’t forget to check out Wise for multi-currency accounts you can use to hold and exchange 40+ currencies, and low cost international payments to 160+ countries.

 Looking to open a bank account online Malaysia?
 Read more about how to open a bank account or international account online and their requirements.